For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 Credit risk is hedged, for some types of business customers, with opportune forms of first-demand bank or insurance guarantees issued by subjects of leading credit standing and with credit insurance for the reseller customer segment.

-The Iren Group is exposed to price risk on the energy commodities traded (electricity, natural gas, environmental emission certificates, etc.), as both purchases and sales are impacted by fluctuations in the price of such commodities directly, or through indexing formulae.
+Iren Group is exposed to price risk on the energy commodities traded, these being electricity, natural gas, environmental emission certificates, etc., since both purchases and sales are affected by fluctuations in the price of these commodities directly, or through indexing formulae.
+Currently no exposure to exchange rate risk, typical of oil-based commodities, is present, thanks to the development of the European organised markets that trade the gas commodity in the euro currency and no longer indexed to oil products.

 For this purpose, the Group plans the production of its plants and purchases and sales of energy and natural gas, in relation to both volumes and price formulae.
 The objective is to achieve sufficient margin stability through a policy of indexed purchases and sales that achieves a high degree of natural hedging, with adequate recourse to futures and spot markets.

 Climate data are based on scenarios published by the International Panel on Climate Change (IPCC), the so-called Representative Concentration Pathways (RCPs) where the number associated to each RCP indicates the "strength" of climate change generated by human activity by 2100 compared to the pre-industrial period.
-The climate scenarios taken into consideration in the analysis are the RCP 2.6 scenario (~+1.5°C considered by the Iren Group), which envisages a strong mitigation aimed at keeping global warming below 2°C compared to pre-industrial levels with the simultaneous achievement of the targets defined by the Paris Agreement, and the RCP 8.5 (~+4°C considered by the Iren Group), which does not envisage the adoption of any particular countermeasures and a growth in emissions at current rates.

 Iren Group has adopted a specific internal control and tax risk management system, understood as the risk of operating in violation of tax regulations or in contrast with the principles or aims of the legal system.